uttampandit/CDC-company-portal/README.md

 # Company Registration Portal for Indulge 1.0

 This is a full-stack mern app made for company registration with admin support.
+This web app is our submission for Indulge 1.0, a college level hackathon organised by career development centre of IIT(ISM) Dhanbad.

 # Tech stack used